 Election of Board members is the prerogative and right of shareholders.
-The Constitution requires one-third of the Company's Directors (prioritised by the length of service since the previous reelection or appointment and who are not otherwise required to retire) to retire and subject themselves to reelection by shareholders (one-third rotation rule) at every AGM.
+The Constitution requires one-third of the Company's Directors to retire, prioritised by the length of service since the previous reelection or appointment and who are not otherwise required to retire, and subject themselves to reelection by shareholders at every AGM (one-third rotation rule).
 Effectively, this results in all Directors having to retire and stand for reelection at least once every three years or earlier.